How much money do you need for a DIS Summer Session?

-DIS recommends that you use a debit/ATM card that is either a Visa or MasterCard during your time in Denmark.
+DIS recommends that you use a debit/ATM card that is either a Visa or MasterCard during your time abroad, as these are widely accepted in both Scandinavian cities.

-- Some shops in Denmark do not accept cards without a four-digit pin code; make sure your debit/ATM card has a four-digit pin code you can use
+- Some shops in Denmark and Sweden do not accept cards without a four-digit pin code; make sure your debit/ATM card has a four-digit pin code you can use

 - Tell your bank you are traveling abroad and might take money out from various countries